chung22t/CS-330-Assignment-5-Client/README.md

 # CS-330-Assignment-5-Client
 This is the program code for the client side of a socket

+/*
+The goal of this assignment is socket communication between a server and a client.
+   This program is to resemble a jeopardy game.
+A client will connect to the server (game master).
+The client will get to pick what category and what difficulty (harder questions reward nore points).
+The player will only have 3 lives. that is if they make more than 3 mistakes, it is game over.

+Mar.
+23
+-included information about the game -server will ask client (player) for category and what difficulty -client messages for category & difficulty received by server

+next step is to continue this process for the other categories and begin writing the questions of the game. */

+/* The following is the code for the client */
 #include <stdio.h>
 #include <sys/socket.h>
 #include <arpa/inet.h>